prom-client-net/prom-client/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/cyvjrbn46ju827a9/branch/master?svg=true)](https://ci.appveyor.com/project/PrometheusClientNet/prometheus-client/branch/master)
 [![License MIT](https://img.shields.io/badge/license-MIT-green.svg)](https://opensource.org/licenses/MIT)

-.NET Client library(unofficial) for [prometheus.io](https://prometheus.io/)
+.NET Client library for [prometheus.io](https://prometheus.io/)

-Support .net45, .netstandard1.3 and .netstandard2.0

 It's a fork of [prometheus-net](https://github.com/prometheus-net/prometheus-net)

+- Support .net45, .netstandard1.3 and .netstandard2.0
+- Prometheus.Client has only basic functionality for reduce the number of dependencies.
+Use only the required modules
+- prometheus-net didn't develop a long time.This is alternative was created with the possibility of rapid development.

 ## Installation